achun/proposal-static-type-constraints-features/README.md

 1. `void [literal-value,T,Tn]` an object of T or Tn, and default value is literal-value
 1. `void [[T,TN]]` an Array of Array of T or Tn, and default value is undefined
 1. `void [[],T,Tn]` an object of T or Tn, and default value is []
+1. `void [!literal-value,TYPE]` an object of TYPE, and must be a value

 A TYPE is an identifier that allows from an external module.